Apple Cider Vinegar is known as the” Miracle Cure.”

-As with any recipe, the better the ingredients, the better the final product, start with organic apples and pure water to get the best batch.
+As with any recipe, the better the ingredients, the better the final product; start with organic apples and pure water to get the best batch.

 Apple Scrap Vinegar

-Recipe altered from the healthy eating site
+The recipe was altered from the healthy eating site

-- Mason jars of any size depending on how much you want to make
+- Mason jars of any size, depending on how much you want to make

 - Apple scraps from washed organic apples (winter and fall varieties contain the most sugar)